Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you wish, it is also interesting to climb the Sigismund Tower and see the impressive 16th century bell that was installed in the defensive towers of the complex.

 Descending from the hill, look for the beginning of Grodzka Street, one of the busiest streets in the centre.
 In addition to shops and beautiful buildings, this street is home to the Church of St. Peter and St. Paul, one of the most beautiful in the whole country, especially for its exterior decoration.
+My advice is to walk along this street at your own pace and sometimes take a detour to its parallel, Kanonicza Street, to enjoy some Renaissance houses and other churches.

-Book a pub crawl in Kraków
+Book a pub crawl around Krakow

-Entrance to Auschwitz concentration camp| ©Rafael Wagner
+Entrance to Auschwitz Concentration Camp| ©Rafael Wagner

-Entrance to Auschwitz concentration camp| ©Rafael Wagner
+Entrance to Auschwitz Concentration Camp| ©Rafael Wagner

 Book the Auschwitz tour